 For example, my family came from Eastern Europe, and before the communist revolution.
 At that time, most people worked their whole life, yes their whole life for one guy who lived in a big house and owned the land granted to him by some ancient government.
 Is that what you want from your one existence here on this planet?
-Yes you could have a house and a small field but most of your wealth a productive activity when to the owner.
+Yes, you could have a house and a small field but most of your wealth a productive activity when to the owner.

 However, how much different is that than today?
-Unless you are an owner of a business, you are part of the working class.
+Unless you are the owner of a business, you are part of the working class.
 Even if you have a salary of 65k you still are working for the company, bank to pay the mortgage, insurance, medical and all the other expenses.
 Your boss has great leverage over you because he knows you have bills to pay.
 It is not exactly like you are sharing in the wealth of your productive efforts proportionally or a free man.
 A free person is someone who has everything paid off, savings and economic rewards are equal to productive efforts.
 You basically are allowed to live in a house on a tiny piece of land for working your life away.

 You can see that Marxist ideas have emotional appeal as well as some theoretical truth based on the time.
-I and my family have always been unrepentant capitalists, as Marxist theory is not only economic but also has an ant-religious partiality.
+I and my family have always been unrepentant capitalists, as Marxist theory is not only economic but also has an anti-religious partiality.
 However, the economic theory alone, as articulated in Capital is a worthy read.
 In one sense, understanding Marx will better make you be able to defend your own capitalist ideals.
 At the very least it is a fascinating read of history.

 The Irony of Karl Marx

 Marx wrote against the exploitation of the worker by the capitalist.
 However, could not his ideas have some validity if you replace the ‘oppression of the capitalist’ with the ‘burden of government’ and excess taxation?
-Is not the oppression of today, not the entrepreneurs who create Facebook or Google, or Bill Gates and Warren Buffet who gave away his fortune to charity, but a government that keeps about half your productive efforts in a year, creates an inefficient distribution of wealth and “dead weight loss” decreasing consumer surplus and producer surplus?
+Is not the oppression of today, not the entrepreneurs who create Facebook or Google, or Bill Gates and Warren Buffet who gave away his fortune to charity, but a government that keeps about half your productive efforts in a year, creates an inefficient distribution of wealth and “deadweight loss” decreasing consumer surplus and producer surplus?
 The feudal lord only required 1/3 of your productive time.

-Marx lived from 1830 to 1883, however, if you substitute the players in his book with a modern interpretation (such a big companies or government, you will find a relevant view you can relate to.
+Marx lived from 1830 to 1883, however, if you substitute the players in his book with a modern interpretation (such a big company or government, you will find a relevant view you can relate to.

 Is there a new theory for Marx?

 The paradigms of ideas shift when old ideas are looked at in a new way.
-I recommend reading Capital because, you might find something that was not looked at before.
+I recommend reading Capital because you might find something that was not looked at before.
 Something that is valid and meaningful that has been overlooked.
 These discoveries happen all the time.

 If you are Marxist or leaning to the left, try to see where the theory in Das Kapital is still valid and where it is outdated.

 I teach economics in a college setting.
-Although I personally have libertarian capitalistic views, I want the academic space I teach in to be a forum for exchange of open ideas as no one has a monopoly on the truth.
+Although I personally have libertarian capitalistic views, I want the academic space I teach in to be a forum for the exchange of open ideas as no one has a monopoly on the truth.
 Therefore, I offer the works of Karl Marx free for download and suspend my preconceived notions.

 Adam Smith contrasted with Karl Marx

 Karl Marx’s theory was the exploitation of labor, that is to create producer surplus, from uncompensated worker effort.
-The owner of production could claim surplus value because of legal protection.
-The ruling regime granted the capitalist property rights.
+The owner of the production could claim surplus value because of legal protection.
+The ruling regime granted capitalist property rights.

 What was the theory of Marx?

 If we understand what Marx believed was wrong with capitalism we can create a better capitalism model.
-Marx articulated

 - Modern work is insecure – Workers are inputs that can be replaced.

 - Primitive accumulation (Ursprünglich) – Workers are unfairly compensated for the value the create.
 He discussed the theory of “primitive accumulation”.
 Marx saw profit as a thief of worker surplus.
-Profit is another term for exploitation of talent and effort.
+Profit is another term for the exploitation of talent and effort.

 Marx believed a capitalist ideology was created because society is brainwashed to attribute value judgments on things that do not matter.